Cyb3rDoctor/Searchlight-IMINT/writeup.md

 ![image](https://user-images.githubusercontent.com/70543460/96923593-2f010280-14ba-11eb-8c84-40698c9b4531.png)
 <br/><br/>

-That word can be used as a searh keyword too!
+That word can be used as a search keyword too!

 So, search for **(London Underground Circus)**, and you will find the answer: